 Your expansion rate is wrong.
 You assumed 4% monthly expansion but actual historical average was 2.5%.
 Fix the input.

 Your churn is seasonal.
 You assumed constant 2% monthly churn but Q4 actually sees 3.5% churn due to contract renewals and budget resets.
-Model seasonal patterns.
+Model seasonal patterns, and use SaaS cohort analysis to see how different signup periods behave over time.

 Your new customer acquisition isn’t steady.
-You assumed 15 per month but actually you do 8-10 most months with spikes to 25 in Q4.
+You assumed 15 per month but actually you do 8-10 most months with spikes to 25 in Q4, especially if you’re operating a product-led growth motion with PLG-specific KPIs.
 Model the pattern, don’t average it.

 Your average MRR per new customer has been declining.
 You assumed $800 but you’re actually moving downmarket and new customers average $600.
 Update the assumption.